Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day  0 - Complete course details/README.md

 We will explore Azure Application Gateway, including HTTP traffic routing and Web Application Firewall (WAF) basics.

-Day-15: Azure NAT (Network Address Translation) gateway
+Day-15: Azure NAT Gateway Demo

-We will understand outbound internet connectivity using Azure NAT Gateway.
+Day-16: Introduction to Azure Private Link

-Day-16: Azure Private Endpoint
+Day-17: Azure Private Endpoint Demo

 We will implement private connectivity to Azure services using Private Endpoint.

-Day-17: Azure Service Endpoint
+Day-18: Azure Service Endpoint Demo

 We will secure Azure services using Service Endpoints.

-Day-18: Virtual Network Gateway
+Day-19: Virtual Network Gateway Demo

 We will configure Azure VPN Gateway with a real-time demo. it is a type of Virtual Network Gateway.

-Day-19: Azure Virtual Network Peering
+Day-20: Azure Virtual Network Peering Demo

 We will connect two VNets using VNet Peering.